827983519/recommend_algorithm/README.md

 Finally,try to recommend movie to user.
 We compute that the precision is about 0.07, which is quite low.
 But we can see the concrete recommend list.
 We recommend movie to a kid, we can see the movie list is quite resonable.
 <img src="genre_recommend.png" width=600 height=200>

+### Besides these three algorithms, we also try Genetic algorithm, Cuckoo Search and combine with ICF to predict rating.
+But the performance seems not very good.
+That maybe because our dataset is too small and too sparse.
+And we need more information from user to do prediction.